GenesisFR/DS1TroubleshootingGuide/README.md

 The second one is a set of [textures](https://www.mediafire.com/file/7awhevfmqochnpo/Dungeon_Siege+-+Legendary+textures.zip) from the Legendary Mod (a DS2 mod that ports DS1 content over the DS2 engine) ripped by Eksevis.

+> [!NOTE]
-Note: it seems to work fine on all custom campaigns and doesn't bloat saves.
+It seems to work fine on all custom campaigns and doesn't bloat saves.

 ## Import a character